 Instructions

-• Add the desiccated coconut, creamed coconut, and salt and blend for a minute or so until evenly mixed.
-Add in the maple syrup, and vanilla extract and blend again for a few minutes until everything has combined and the mixture starts to stick together.
+• Add the desiccated coconut, coconut butter, vegan condensed milk (or maple syrup), vanilla, and salt to a food processor and blitz for a few minutes until everything has combined and the mixture starts to stick together.
+It should be sticky when pressed between your fingers.

 Notes